Table of Contents

 Trikatu is a combination of dry ginger, black pepper and long pepper.
 It is effective for burning ama (metabolic waste and toxins) which is the prime cause of all disease.
 It supports better digestion and cures constipation.
 It stimulates the liver to secrete bile which is vital for fat digestion and absorption.
 It also balances Kapha.

 Triphala is a combination of Terminalia chebula, Terminalia bellerica and Emblica officinalis.
-It is used extensively in Ayurveda for treatment of digestive diseases.
+It is used extensively in Ayurveda for the treatment of digestive diseases.
 It is a tonic for the whole body.
 It has been used in various gastric disorders including intestinal inflammation.
 Amla, has significant acid lowering, cooling and anti-ulcer propertis.
 Triphala is a rich source of tannins, which is known to affect the integrity of mucus membrane.
 Tannins with their protein precipitating and vasoconstriction effects could be advantageous in preventing ulcer development.

 A study done on rats with induced gastric ulcers, concluded that Triphala formulations possess significant anti-ulcer activity.
 This activity depends mainly on inhibition of free radical generation due to restoration of free radicals scavenging enzymes, enhancing the stability of gastric mucosal barrier and gastric cytoprotection against stress-induced gastric ulceration in rats.

 Trivrit is dried root of Operculina turpethum (Linn.)
 Silva Manso Syn.
 Ipomoea turpethum R. Br.
 (Fam.
 Convolvulaceae);a large perennial twiner with milky juice and fleshy roots, found growing wild nearly throughout the country.
 It is laso knwown as Nishoth Teudi, Tvuri, Dhdhakalami, Nishothra, Tella, Tegada and Turbud.

 The roots are purgative in action.
 It has the following Ayurvedic action: